teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 leaves the saved built-in solely visible, while `on` emits the historical format from detached values and suppresses that fallback. `off`, disable and unload restore the exact saved handlers.
 Installation activates nothing.

+MB771 retains `channel-activity-v3` on development `#test`.
+The promotion grants only `data.channel_activity.read`, `irc.reply` and `irc.notice`, begins
+in `observe`, then records one authoritative `on` policy in the core boot ledger.
+Restart must restore both commands, the exact grants and zero failures without changing the already-promoted `quotes-v3` posture.
+Source activation remains default-off and production remains untouched.

 ## Approved factoid reads